What's in it for young people?

 - caring for animals

-You meet new friends, solve problems and make a difference in your neighborhood or even in the world.
-Click here
+You can be part of a club, be an individual member, attend 4-H Camp, go on a field trip or show off your new skills at a 4-H Fair.
+In the process, you meet new friends, solve problems and make a difference in your neighborhood or even in the world.

 Adults like it, too!

-You’ll get plenty of training and support from the UConn Extension Staff and recognition, too.
-You will learn new skills and sharpen existing ones while seeing our 4-H youth grow through positive youth development.
-Click here
+You’ll get plenty of training and support from the Connecticut Cooperative Extension Staff and recognition, too.
+You might even learn new skills while seeing youth grow and develop.
+Get a new worldview.